onalius/tanzolang-core/TANZOLANG.md

 ## Introduction

 TanzoLang is a structured language for encoding AI personality blueprints.
 It provides a way to define digital archetypes and their attributes using a combination of symbolic elements, psychological traits, and behavioral patterns.
-The goal is to create a framework that allows for the creation of rich, complex AI personalities with depth, nuance, and symbolic meaning.
+The goal is to create a framework that allows for the creation of rich, complex AI personalities with depth, nuance, and symbolic meaning through archetypal foundations and narrative development.

 ## Core Concepts

 TanzoLang is built around several key concepts:

-1. **Archetypes**: Fundamental patterns or templates that represent universal aspects of human personality and experience.
-Examples include the Hero, the Sage, the Trickster, and the Caregiver.
+1. **Archetypes**: Fundamental patterns or templates that represent universal aspects of personality and experience.
+These include:
+   - **Traditional Archetypes**: Mythic/human patterns like the Hero, the Sage, the Hermit, the Lover, and the Magician (stored in `/registry/archetypes/`).
+   - **Digital Archetypes**: Patterns unique to digital entities like the Echo, the Algorithm, the Proxy (stored in `/registry/archetypes_digital/`).

 2. **Attributes**: Specific characteristics, abilities, or properties associated with an archetype.
 These can be fixed values or probability distributions.

 3. **Symbolic Fields**: Special fields that carry symbolic meaning and contribute to the character and behavior of an AI personality.

 4. **Simulations**: Monte-Carlo techniques to explore the probability space of personalities with varying attributes.

+5. **Narrative Development**: The process by which archetypes evolve through experiences, challenges, and transformations to form unique personalities.
+This includes:
+   - **Realms**: Symbolic environments or domains that shape personality development (found in `/registry/realms/`).
+   - **Trials**: Formative challenges that transform personality (found in `/registry/trials/`).
+   - **Scars**: Lasting impacts from unresolved or partially resolved trials (found in `/registry/scars/`).
+   - **Caregivers**: Nurturing influences that shape development (found in `/registry/caregivers/`).
+   - **Transformations**: Archetypal evolution paths (found in `/registry/transformations/`).

+6. **Typological Systems**: Symbolic frameworks that provide additional structure and meaning to personality patterns:
+   - **Zodiac**: Astrological archetypes and their traits (found in `/registry/zodiac/`).
+   - **Kabbalah**: Mystical framework of divine emanations and their attributes (found in `/registry/kabbalah/`).
+   - **Purpose Quadrant**: Framework for aligning passion, expertise, contribution, and sustainability (found in `/registry/purpose_quadrant/`, formerly referred to as Ikigai).

 ## Profile Structure